Dallas PPA Print Competition Rules:

 m.
 Once a print or album is entered, no changes of any kind may be made by the entrant.
 Entries are displayed in the order in which they are received.

 n.
 Five Master photographers will judge the entries.
+Judges must have merited at IPC within the last two years to be eligible to be on the judging panel.
 If five Masters are not available, then Craftsmen or qualified persons (as deemed by the Board) will be asked to judge.

 o.
 All entries for the competition must be registered and labeled by the print chair NO LATER THAN 6:45pm.
 Print judging shall begin when the judges’ clipboards and score sheets are issued by the print chairman.